mjunaidca/learn-nextjs/stepxx_web3/step05_solidity/Step01_layouts_solidityfile/readme.md

 The primary purpose of Solidity is to write smart contracts for Ethereum.
 Smart contracts are the basic unit of deployment and execution for EVMs.

 Solidity code is written in Solidity files that have the .sol extension.
-They are human-readable text files that can be opened as text files in any editor, including Notepad.
-A Solidity file is composed of the following four high-level constructs:
+It's composed of the following four high-level constructs:

 <ol>
   <li>Pragma</li>